Senior Enlisted Advisor to the Chief of Defence Force

 Senior Enlisted Advisor to the Chief of Defence Force (SEAC) is the senior warrant officer in the Australian Defence Force (ADF).
 It is a singular appointment, being it is only held by one person at any time.
-The current Senior Enlisted Advisor to the Chief of Defence Force is Warrant Officer Ken Robertson.
+The current Senior Enlisted Advisor to the Chief of Defence Force is Warrant Officer Jae Robinson.

 The role of the SEAC is to provide advice on culture, ethical leadership and professional military education.